mickfuzz/phd4/_posts/2021-06-14-abstract-and-concrete-frameworks.md

 ### Summary of section

-This section has draw on resources provided by NCCE on the website teach computing.
-They often have a focus on techniques that work well in a classroom settings and help prepare for exam like questions.

 As discussed, there is an ongoing tension for teachers between giving learners the freedom to pursue their own concrete coding goals, and the need to bring their attention back to the learning goals and target knowledge of the curriculum.
 This tension could potentially be addressed by a technique promoted by NCCE - that of using observational techniques in the classroom to assess user progress.